Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 module_exit(hello_exit);
 ```

-All the sirens and alarm bells are going off, but we're ignoring them.
+When compiling, all the sirens and alarm bells are going off, but we aren't stopping.
 Safety?
-Throw it out the window.
+Always off.

 ```bash
 $ make